rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

-## Unrecoverable Errors with `panic!`
 ## Erros Irrecuperáveis com `panic!`

-Sometimes, bad things happen in your code, and there’s nothing you can do about it.
-In these cases, Rust has the `panic!` macro.
-When the `panic!` macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.
-The most common situation this occurs in is when a bug of some kind has been detected, and it’s not clear to the programmer how to handle the error.

 Às vezes coisas ruins acontecem no seu código, e não há nada que você possa fazer sobre isso.
 Nesses casos, Rust tem a macro `panic!`.
 Quando ela é executada, seu programa vai imprimir uma mensagem de falha, resolver e limpar a pilha e então terminar.
 A situação mais comum em que isso acontece é quando algum tipo de bug foi detectado, e não é claro para o programador como tratar esse erro.

-> ### Unwinding the Stack or Aborting in Response to a `panic!`
->
-> By default, when a `panic!` occurs, the program starts *unwinding*, which
-> means Rust walks back up the stack and cleans up the data from each function
-> it encounters.
-But this walking back and cleanup is a lot of work.
-The
-> alternative is to immediately *abort*, which ends the program without
-> cleaning up.
-Memory that the program was using will then need to be cleaned
-> up by the operating system.
-If in your project you need to make the resulting
-> binary as small as possible, you can switch from unwinding to aborting on
-> panic by adding `panic = 'abort'` to the appropriate `[profile]` sections in
-> your *Cargo.toml* file.
-For example, if you want to abort on panic in release
-> mode, add this:
->
-> ```toml
-> [profile.release]
-> panic = 'abort'
-> ```

 > ### Resolver a Pilha ou Abortar em Resposta a `panic!`
 >